wienerr/Piklist-Documentation/content/comment-block-parameters/order.md

 For meta-boxes, this is within the context and priority.
 The user can still drag and drop the meta-boxes and take them out of your designated order.

-Piklist Parts: meta-boxes, terms, users, workflows
+Piklist Parts: meta-boxes, terms, users, workflows, media

 * Input:  numeric
 * Returns:  numeric